altemiq/runtime/src/Core.Runtime/README.md

 This provides classes for interactive with the runtime environment

-`GetRuntimeLibraryPath`{:.language-csharp} gets the runtime folder for managed assemblies
+`GetRuntimeLibraryPath` gets the runtime folder for managed assemblies
-`GetRuntimeNative`{:.language-csharp} gets the runtime folder for native assets
+`GetRuntimeNative` gets the runtime folder for native assets

-`AddRuntimeLibraryDirectory`{:.language-csharp} adds the runtime folder for managed assemblies to the PATH environment variable
+`AddRuntimeLibraryDirectory` adds the runtime folder for managed assemblies to the PATH environment variable
-`AddRuntimeNativeDirectory`{:.language-csharp} adds the runtime folder for native assets to the PATH environment variable
+`AddRuntimeNativeDirectory` adds the runtime folder for native assets to the PATH environment variable
-`AddRuntimeDirectories`{:.language-csharp} combines the above methods
+`AddRuntimeDirectories` combines the above methods

 ## Resolution

 The `Resolve` class provides functions for resolving assemblies

-`RuntimeAssemblies`{:.language-csharp} adds handlers to resolve assemblies in the path provided by `RuntimeEnvironment.GetRuntimeLibraryPath()`{:.language-csharp}
+`RuntimeAssemblies` adds handlers to resolve assemblies in the path provided by `RuntimeEnvironment.GetRuntimeLibraryPath()`